Trump described Pentagon ‘plan of attack’ and shared classified military map

 Donald Trump described a “plan of attack” devised by the Pentagon and shared a classified military map with a member of his political action committee who didn’t have a security clearance, the 37-count indictment against the former president shows.

-The indictment, unsealed on Friday afternoon, stems from Mr Trump’s alleged unlawful retention of hundreds of documents at his Florida residence Mar-a-Lago.
+The indictment, unsealed on Friday afternoon, stems from Mr Trump’s allegedly unlawful retention of hundreds of documents at his Florida residence Mar-a-Lago.

-Trump aide Walt Nauta has also been charged after he was spotted on surveillance footage moving boxes at the property.
+Trump aide Walt Nauta has also been charged after he was apparently spotted on surveillance footage moving boxes at the property.
 The ex-president stands accused of having moved classified documents from the White House at the end of his presidency despite not having the right to do so.

 Mr Trump showed classified documents to others twice in 2021, the legal filing states.